dataobservatory-eu/judaica.listen-local.net/content/authors/gabija_liaugminaite/_index.md

   - Creators
 ---

-Gabija is a junior cultural economist working on the service development of the [Digital Music Observatory](https://music.dataobservatory.eu/) and the `Listen Local` application family, and the conceptual design of the [Cultural and Creative Sectors Industries Data Observatory](https://ccsi.dataobservatory.eu/).
-She also plays a curatorial and service design role in Listen Local Lithuania, a project of [MXF Muzikos eksporto fondas](https://music.dataobservatory.eu/authors/mxf/) that uses Reprex’s open-source solutions.
+Gabija is a junior cultural economist at [Reprex](https://reprex.nl/) working on the service development of the [Digital Music Observatory](https://music.dataobservatory.eu/) and the `Listen Local` application family, and the conceptual design of the [Cultural and Creative Sectors Industries Data Observatory](https://ccsi.dataobservatory.eu/).
+She also plays a curatorial and service design role in `Listen Local Lithuania`, a project of MXF Muzikos eksporto fondas that uses Reprex’s open-source solutions.